net-lisias-ksp/AirplanePlus/README.md

-# AirplanePlus (Plus)
+# Airplane+

-A fork of AirplanePlus introducing further content inline with the style of existing parts and fixing bugs.
+Adds a collection plane parts which came from different timelines.

-Previously developed and maintained by [Blackheart612](https://forum.kerbalspaceprogram.com/index.php?/profile/42741-blackheart612/) (eternal thanks for making and maintaining AP+!), currently in collaboration by [Drag0nD3str0yer](https://forum.kerbalspaceprogram.com/index.php?/profile/173824-drag0nd3str0yer/), [Skalou](https://forum.kerbalspaceprogram.com/index.php?/profile/133496-skalou/) and, yours truly, [Lisias](https://forum.kerbalspaceprogram.com/index.php?/profile/187168-lisias/).
+Previously developed and maintained by [Blackheart612](https://forum.kerbalspaceprogram.com/index.php?/profile/42741-blackheart612/) (eternal thanks for making and maintaining AP+!), currently by yours truly, [Lisias](https://forum.kerbalspaceprogram.com/index.php?/profile/187168-lisias/).

-This repository is maintained (with authorisation) by Lisias.
+This repository is maintained (under authorisation) by Lisias.

 ## In a Hurry